 How we identify needs, assess and review How we adapt teaching to ensure access to How we provide support and intervention progress the curriculum for those with identified needs Identification is by the class teacher via whole school assessment pupil tracking, information from transferred schools, parental information, standardised tests, in class assessments Assessment by and intervention by class teacher with guidance from SENCo After assessment an Individual Record with personal targets is put in place which is reviewed regularly / every term by class teacher and other staff supporting the children.
 The progress is shared every term with parents and pupils appropriate to demonstrate concepts.
 Given non verbal / verbal reasoning tasks Sequencing activities Memory training games Teaching the meaning of subject specific vocabulary and having word banks.
 Use of ICT and computer programs and games.
 Visual time tables / resources around the class.
-Differentiated homework given in form of phonics games, maths games.
-Differentiated focus groups for spelling and phonics.
+Differentiated homework given in form of phonics.
 Small group / 1:1 support for children for maths.
 1:1 support for reading Small group support in class through individual and guided reading.
 Differentiated and small group support in writing and guided writing sessions.